Jaganpro/My-Tango-Journal/README.md

 ### My Notes for Various Classes

 * **11/30/2018** - Ocho Curtado and Axis
-  * Leaders should always pay attention to the their own axis and partner axis
+  * Leaders should always pay attention to the their own axis and their partner axis
     * Leaders Axis is used when we lead molinete.
     * Partner's Axis is used when we lead Back ocho to partner.
   * When Partner's Axis is used, leaders must going around the partner.
 It is a subtle change in lead, but it makes a huge difference on how the partners feel the lead.